Tallulah woman killed in Madison Parish automobile accident - The Vicksburg Post

 “Buckling up is the most effective way to protect yourself during a vehicle crash,” a statement from the Louisiana State Police said.
 “Failure to take a few seconds to buckle up can have devastating consequences.
 Louisiana law requires every person in a vehicle, regardless of seating position, to be properly restrained day or night.”

 In 2021, Troop F has investigated 29 fatal crashes resulting in 34 deaths.
+Troop F is based in Monroe and covers 12 parishes in North Louisiana, including Madison, Tensas and East Carroll.

 OUTLOOK: Miss Mississippi Organization hosts school supply drive for Warren County Children’s Shelter